diodechain/website/lp/vibe_deploy.md

         </div>
         <div class="lp-usecase-card">
           <h4>Tool Compatibility</h4>
           <p>Link and use your preferred coding tools and workflows.
-Deployer integrates with the editors you already use.</p>
+Diode Vibe integrates with the editors you already use.</p>
         </div>
         <div class="lp-usecase-card">
           <h4>Guided Setup</h4>